 - Some insurers also rate LPNs lower than RNs.

-- Some insurers will rate nurses higher (meaning less risky) who work in doctors offices and clinics than those who work in hospitals, nursing homes, hospice facilities or in home health care.
+- Some insurers will rate nurses higher (meaning less risky) who work in doctors' offices and clinics than those who work in hospitals, nursing homes, hospice facilities, or in-home health care.

 As a nurse, you rarely receive the accolades that doctors get.
 But you don’t need them.

-You do, however, need disability insurance.
+You do, however, need to consider investing in disability insurance.